MichaelBreitung/apollo-graphql-demo/README.md

 ### frontend

 The source code is located under "frontend/src".
 Before you make changes, start the development server via `npm run dev` inside the "frontend" folder.
 If you make changes, press `r + Enter` in the console window that is currently running the development server.
 It will restart the server and reload the page.
 Automatic reloading will only work, if your host system is Linux-based.
 If your host system is Windows, file changes are not properly propagated to the Dev Container and Vite will not recognize those automatically.

+The frontend app will be available on "http://localhost:80".

 ### middleware